mdn/yari/docs/kumascript/README.md

 - A way to fetch and include content from other websites and services (e.g., Bugzilla).

-## What KumaScript is not

-KumaScript does not
+**KumaScript does not provide:**

-- Support interactive scripting of the kind that can accept form submissions.
+- Interactive scripting of the kind that can accept form submissions.
-- Have access to a database, files, or other ways to persistently store information.
+- Access to a database, files, or other ways to persistently store information.
-- Support site personalization based on the currently logged in user.
+- Site personalization based on the currently logged in user.
-- Have access to user information, only to the content and metadata of an MDN page being viewed.
+- Access to user information, only to the content and metadata of an MDN page being viewed.

 ## Overview